carlosclavijo/100-days-of-code/log.md

 ### Day 15: October 6, 2025

 **Today's Progress**:
-Mappers and DTOs tested
+Mappers and DTOs tested.

-**Thoughts:** Working with mocks in Go is so much diffrent that in .NET, and so much harder
+**Thoughts:** Working with mocks in Go is so much diffrent that in .NET, and so much harder.

 **Links to work:**
 [Stream 1](https://youtube.com/live/4AA-jRidrpA)